RedHatInsights/subscription-central-ui/README.md

 The manifest-specific lines above will need to be added in a new PR to each branch.
 It should be added to ci-stable (which should make changes visible automatically, to https://console.stage.redhat.com/), and then prod-stable, at which point the app's menu links will be live.

-When doing this for the first time, you will need to separately push the manifests repo through these branches (ci-stable and prod-stable) to do the same.
+When making the navigation changes live for the first time in each environment, you will need to separately push the manifests repo through these branches (ci-stable and prod-stable) to do the same.
+It is advised to push this app to the appropriate branch prior to making it live on the nav side.

 These requirements may change over time.
 If you start a PR in the cloud-services-config repo, the console dot team will be able to assist you to ensure that the app is loading properly in each environment.